 Your last days were spent in the same hospital in which Diana had been interred - Pitié-Salpêtrière Hospital, Paris, France – and your earthly remains are in the famous Père Lachaise Cemetery, Paris that also houses our fellow countryman Fryderyk Szopen (Chopin as he is universally known).

-And so we get to 11th September 2016 – already a significant date in most of the civilised world’s calendars and this year particularly poignant as it is the 15th anniversary of 9/11 – but, it is also the day on which the Sunday evening episode of ‘The Archers’ is to be extended to an hour’s long duration as ‘the verdict’ is imminent.
-I’m sure if you were looking down on us, me bravely* trying not to fall asleep, you would have been laughing out loud (LOL) or even rolling on the floor laughing (ROFL) that I was listening to the very radio programme I had always derided!
-The fact that I was a devotee of Peyton Place, Dallas and Falcon Crest should have meant that I would understand the pull that certain soaps have on others, but no, I was laughing at the fact that you both liked something (genteel) out of the 1950s which is a decade I don’t have much time for in terms of fashion, architecture, music and the rest although some of the British Films are worth looking at and the book Peyton Place is a product of that era – but honestly, Peyton Place versus The Archers – I’m still ROFL at the thought! (*Bravely only in the sense that I should never have forgiven myself if I had fallen asleep at a time that was sacred to your memory whatever the circumstances).
+And so we get to 11th September 2016 – already a significant date in most of the civilised world’s calendars and this year particularly poignant as it is the 15th anniversary of 9/11 – but, it is also the day on which the Sunday evening episode of ‘The Archers’ is to be extended to an hour’s duration as ‘the verdict’ is imminent.
+I’m sure if you were looking down on us, me bravely* trying not to fall asleep, Andrew champing at the bit for the programme to start, you would have been laughing out loud (LOL) or even rolling on the floor laughing (ROFL) that I was listening to the very radio programme I had always derided!
+The fact that I was a devotee of Peyton Place, Dallas and Falcon Crest should have meant that I would understand the pull that certain soaps have on others, but no, I was mocking the fact that both you and Andrew liked something (genteel) out of the 1950s which is a decade I don’t have much time for in terms of fashion, architecture, music and the rest although some of the British Films are worth looking at and the book Peyton Place is a product of that era – but honestly, Peyton Place versus The Archers – I’m still ROFL at the thought! (*Bravely only in the sense that I should never have forgiven myself if I had fallen asleep at a time that was sacred to your memory whatever the circumstances).

 Last night’s episode had some theatrical greats ‘guesting’ and both Eileen Atkins and Catherine Tate, playing characters at opposite ends of the spectrum were truly awesome, Nigel Havers was a bit of a let-down but kudos to his having agreed to participate.
 Oh how you would have enjoyed this, you would have listened to it a hundred times over, we would have been on the phone to each other talking about and over the action, it would have been like old times ….. it would have been, it really would because whatever had transpired between us over the years, this would have been a healing process, this open letter is meant to be reconciliatory because neither Marysia nor I can fathom what happened in those last months which is when we should all have been closer than ever.
 God knows, if I’d been able to I’d have dragged myself over to Paris just to see you for one last ‘hurrah’ – but it didn’t happen.